laitine/glypfig/README.md

-# glypfig
+# Glypfig

-Icon library workflow for Figma
+The icon library workflow for Figma.